 John Lauer, was the husband of my 3rd great grandaunt Francisca Loll.
-Francisca was the sister of John Loll above and the daughter of Antoine Loll and Mary Ann (Tehl) (Keal),my 4th great grandparents.
+Francisca was the sister of John Loll above and the daughter of Antoine Loll and Mary Ann Jehl, my 4th great grandparents.
 John was born

 James McDonald, my 3rd great granduncle, as told in family stories handed down over the years is believed to have fought in the Civil war.
 I have personally not verified this information but a grave marker recorded at St. Mary's Catholic Church in Crown,

-"Michael McDonald's brothers were scrappers and some of them fought in the civil war."
+"Michael McDonald's brothers were scrappers and some of them fought in the Civil War." - Virginia McDonald